 On the Saturday, head to the Colosseum.

-Yes, it is cliché, but it really worth visiting.
+Yes, it is cliché, but it really worths visiting.
 You will feel like Russell Crowe in Gladiator for a couple of hours.
 Note that it is important to buy your tickets in advance to beat the queue.

 Rome offers also plenty of touristy photo opportunities.
 So go on, be a tourist and proud of it!

 Now is a good time to grab a late lunch.
 All places around there will be quite touristy so don’t desperately look for something special, just pick between panini and pasta.
 Or even better, pack a sandwich from a local baker, so you can enjoy it at our next stop, the Roman Forum!

 From the Colosseum, just head to the other side of the street and enter the Roman Forum.
-The site is mainly in ruin, but it really give you a great idea of how the Antic Rome must have looked like.
-You can imagine the little food markets, the shops, the temples and all the activity in the very old streets.
+The site is mainly in ruin, but it gives you a great idea of how the Antic Rome must have looked like.
+You can imagine the little food markets, the shops, the temples and all the activities going on in the very old streets.

 From the Forum, head uphill to what used to be the ‘posh’ neighbourhood of the antic Rome.
-The Palatine Hill is were the emperors and the cool-kids lived.
+The Palatine Hill is were the emperors and the cool-kids used to live.
 I did Latin for 2 years, I don’t remember any of the derivatives but I do remember this!
 My parents would be proud…

 The views of Rome’s roofs are wonderful from there.

 At the top of the hill you will find Emperor Augustus palace.
-You will also see on the other side of the hill what remains from the Circus Maximus (drop movie reference here: Ben-Hur)
+You will also see on the other side of the hill what remains of the Circus Maximus (drop movie reference here: Ben-Hur)

 After the Palatine hill, head toward the Piazza del Campidoglio, where you will find the famous Capitoline wolf statue.
 You can then head downhill to the Piazza Venezia and the high street area.

 By now it should be late afternoon, perfect time for a gelato or an Aperol spritz!
 When in Rome…

 Here are part 2 and 3 of our weekend in Rome!